 - Development of technical movies regarding the proper use of asphalt, concrete, and soils, and road and bridge construction.

 - Spanish translation of standard specifications for construction of roads and bridges on Federal Highway Projects (FP-85).

 - Development of guidelines for traffic control in construction zones.

-- Participation in the Strategic Highway Research Program (SHRP) Assessment Project regarding the documentation of successful stories associated to the implementation of safety products in highway construction zones, and the inventory manual of defects.
+- Participation in the Strategic Highway Research Program (SHRP) Assessment Project regarding the documentation of success stories associated with the implementation of safety products in highway construction zones, and the inventory manual of defects.

-- Interviews to determine the need of municipalities with a population less than 50,000 inhabitants.
+- Interviews to determine the need of municipalities with a population of fewer than 50,000 inhabitants.

-- Introduction to the main components of the American with Disabilities Act (ADA) and its legal implications.
+- Introduction to the main components of the Americans with Disabilities Act (ADA) and its legal implications.

 - Evaluation of existent transportation facilities in municipalities with less than 50,000 inhabitants.